Saving Thanksgiving

 State bird

-When a Talk-Line staffer asked a caller what state her turkey was in (meaning how thawed was it) the caller responded with, “Florida.”
-If you like these funny Butterball hotline conversations, you’ll also laugh at these food jokes almost everyone will find funny.
+When a Talk-Line staffer asked a caller what state her turkey was in (meaning how thawed it was), the caller responded with “Florida.”
+If you like these Butterball hotline conversations, you’ll also laugh at these food jokes almost everyone will find funny.

 Keeping up the ruse

-The wife of a chef called in, ready to spend their first Thanksgiving together as a married couple.
-Her husband was convinced she was a great cook … but only because she’d been sneaking restaurant meals into pots and pans before her husband got back for the “homemade” meals.
+The wife of a chef called in, saying she and her husband were ready to spend their first Thanksgiving together as a married couple.
+Her husband was convinced she was a great cook … but only because she’d been sneaking restaurant meals into pots and pans before her husband got back for her “homemade” meals.
 She didn’t want the magic to end on Thanksgiving, so she pulled off the special meal with advice from the Butterball hotline.

 The secret ingredient